LiamDHall/Mixology/README.md

 -   [pexels.com](https://www.pexels.com/)
 -   [pixabay.com](https://pixabay.com/)

-These images are all royality and copyrigth free meaning I don't need a license to use them.
+These images are all royality and copyright free meaning I don't need a license to use them.
 I also don't need to credit the authors.

 ### Acknowledgements